lallemel/CharmDimuon-Generator/README.md

 cp /data2/icecube/ssarkar/dimuon_scripts/scripts/
 ```

-This will copy some files, among which:
-- LI_config.json, a config file;
-- inject_muons.py, a script to generate neutrino CC DIS events;
-- fix_primary.py, a script to fix a bug.
+Among the copied files is a config file called LI_config.json.
 The parameters in the config file should match these:

 ```java
 "random_seed" : 1101011, // does not matter